Mostly Dead

 Stop trying to rehabilitate what God already buried.

-So go read Romans 6—slowly, stubbornly, like your soul depends on it.
+So read Romans 6—slowly, stubbornly, like your soul depends on it.

 Because it does.

-And remember, next time the old man starts whispering from the grave,
+And the next time the old man starts whispering from the grave,

 Then shut the coffin.